Why Did Charles Cullen Kill the Patients? Theories

 Image Credit: AP Archive/YouTube

-When his mother Florence Cullen died when he was 17, as per ‘60 Minutes,’ Cullen tried to kill himself.
+When his mother, Florence Cullen, died when he was 17, as per ‘60 Minutes,’ Cullen tried to kill himself.
 Witnessing his mother’s death helplessly, without having any control to save her, must have affected him severely.
 Cullen’s life after Florence’s death was miserable.
 He joined the Navy, only to get bullied, which also led him to try to kill himself, as per ‘60 Minutes.’
 The trauma of such helplessness might have been repeated when Cullen’s then-wife Adrienne Taub separated from him with their two daughters.

 As the film depicts, Cullen and his ex-wife had custody battles over their children, but the serial killer couldn’t win them, leaving him with no control over his daughters’ life as a father.
 Cullen might have tried to gain such a sense of control by rewriting others’ fates.
 According to Charles Graeber, the author of the source text of the film, gaining control and power were fundamental motives of Cullen.

-“If the rest of his life was spinning out of his control, if he was losing custody, if he was feeling depressed, if his love life was in the toilet, he could poison patients, he could save patients, he could make decisions, he had an arena in which he mattered and where his actions had definite consequence,” the author told Steve Kroft for ‘60 Minutes.’
+“If the rest of his life was spinning out of his control, if he was losing custody, if he was feeling depressed, if his love life was in the toilet, he could poison patients, he could save patients, he could make decisions, he had an arena in which he mattered and where his actions had a definite consequence,” the author told Steve Kroft for ‘60 Minutes.’
 Ultimately, Graeber, who had interviewed the serial killer several times for his book, believes that Cullen killed because he could.

 “It was never about anyone but Charlie Cullen.
 He did what he did because of his own needs, his own compulsions,” Graeber said in the same interview given to ‘60 Minutes.’
 “He sees himself as a victim.
 And as a victim, he’s entitled to lash out in any way he wants to make things right if that means killing victims.
 It just – anything his victimhood,” he added.